The Development Application Guide provides a step-by-step overview of the Development Application process.

 - Installation of a domestic oil or solid fuel heating appliance

 - Installation of a manufactured home, movable dwelling or associated structure on land

-A full list of all activities requiring approval can be found under s 68 the Local Government Act 1993 (NSW) accessible here.
-Section 68 approval can be applied through the ‘development forms’ section on Council’s Website.
+A full list of all activities requiring approval can be found under Section 68 the Local Government Act 1993 (NSW).
+Complete the Permit for Road Side Vending (Section 68) Application to apply for approval.

 If the proposal does not meet the Exempt or Complying Development criteria, or the s68 Criteria then proceed to the next step.

 Development in Odour Buffer Areas

 This fact sheet provides information related to the assessment of development applications located within an odour buffer area.
 There is currently one odour buffer area in East Tahmoor which can be viewed via the link on this page.